-Master Students: Have demonstrated knowledge and understanding founded upon and extends and/or enhances that ty associated with the first cycle, and that provides a opportunity for originality in developing and/or ap often within a research context. pically basis or Can apply their knowledge and understanding, and solving abilities in new or unfamiliar environments broader (or multidisciplinary) contexts related to t study. within Have the ability to integrate knowledge and handle and formulate judgements with incomplete or limi information, but that include reflecting on social a responsibilities linked to the application of their kn judgements. ted nd ethical Can communicate their conclusions, and the knowl rationale underpinning these, to specialist and non audiences clearly and unambiguously. •
+Master Students:

-5. Have the learning skills to allow them to continue to study in a manner that may be largely self-directed or autonomous.
+- Have demonstrated knowledge and understanding that is founded upon and extends and/or enhances that typically associated with the first cycle, and that provides a basis or opportunity for originality in developing and/or applying ideas, often within a research context. - Can apply their knowledge and understanding, and problem solving abilities in new or unfamiliar environments within broader (or multidisciplinary) contexts related to their field of study. - Have the ability to integrate knowledge and handle complexity, and formulate judgements with incomplete or limited information, but that include reflecting on social and ethical responsibilities linked to the application of their knowledge and judgements. - Can communicate their conclusions, and the knowledge and rationale underpinning these, to specialist and non specialist audiences clearly and unambiguously. - 5.
+Have the learning skills to allow them to continue to study in a manner that may be largely self-directed or autonomous.